 Oh, and the boys of All Tapped Out treated us to some absolutely amazing maple candies, too.
 I was on a serious sugar high after these.
 These candies were just too good to stop eating.

 It was such a lovely day with my favorite people!

 Thank you so much to the gang at All Tapped Out for letting us hang out for the day and see how maple syrup is made.
 Not that I ever would, but watching this process made me 100% certain I will never even look at imitation maple syrup on the shelf again.
 It’s 100% or nothing.
-By the way, they sell their maple syrup on eBay if you’re interested in trying it out yourself!

 What’s your favorite food to enjoy maple syrup with?
 Would you put it on eggs?